beegee-tokyo/RUI3-Signal-Meter-P2P-LPWAN-UI/README.md

 <center><img src="./assets/device.jpg" width="50%" alt="Device">&nbsp&nbsp&nbsp&nbsp<img src="./assets/protection.png" height="50%" width="35%" alt="Device internal"></center>

 #### ⚠️ INFO ⚠️
-One of the advantages of this simple tester is that it does not require any backend installations on the LoRaWAN server (like Helium, TTN and Chirpstack) if used in LinkCheck and Confirmed Packet mode, but should work with any LoRaWAN server like AWS or Actility.
+One of the advantages of this simple tester is that it does not require any backend installations on the LoRaWAN server (like Helium, TTN and Chirpstack) if used in LinkCheck Packet mode, but should work with any LoRaWAN server like AWS or Actility.
 Only the Field Tester Mode requires a backend server.

 ## LoRa P2P mode